karaposu/multiuser-gpu-app-deployment/readme.md

 After each bullet point we will be testing the last state of the application with all the added features

+We divide the full deployment process into 3 cycles.
+In the end of first cycle,
+- you will create local deployment with a container for your app
+- and then you deployed it on the cloud in a simple way

 # 1.First cycle
 ## 1.1 App Modernization (local development)